-Compulsory ancillary fees include student health-plan fees.
-If studenst are covered by another insurance plan, they can opt out of most health plans, which range in cost from $34 to $366.05.
+Compulsory ancillary fees can vary according to program, or in the case of UBC, by campus location: students at the Okanagan campus pay $591—almost $100 less than students at the main Vancouver campus.
+Ancillary fees include student health plan fees.
+If students are covered by another insurance plan, they can opt out of most health plans, which range in cost from $49 to $414.

 The story you want is part of the Maclean’s Archives.
 To access it, log in here or sign up for your free 30-day trial.

 Experience anything and everything Maclean's has ever published — over 3,500 issues and 150,000 articles, images and advertisements — since 1905.
 Browse on your own, or explore our curated collections and timely recommendations.WATCH THIS VIDEO for highlights of everything the Maclean's Archives has to offer.